Monorolo/The_Fall_of_Great_Powers/README.md

 - 1935, Hitler's plan
 - 1936, Communist revolution in Asia
 - more in the future
-Initially, I want to deal only with scenarios from 1935 and 1936, because the following dates require a new "technology tree" and I still do not know how to do it (because this is my first modification)
+Initially, I want to deal only with scenarios from 1935 and 1936, because the following dates require a new technology tree and I still do not know how to do it (because this is my first modification)

 if someone has an idea and fits the concept of modification, it can appear in it